Explore the world of ideas. Earn a master’s degree from the Graduate School of Arts & Sciences at BU.

 Qualifications for Admission

-Those who have earned a bachelor’s degree from an accredited college or university or with equivalent international education may apply.
+Those who have earned, or will shortly complete, their bachelor’s degree from an accredited college or university or with equivalent international education may apply.

 - Your undergraduate program should include introductory studies in the humanities, social sciences, and natural sciences; completion of specified courses without credit may be required to make up any deficiency.